ilkkamtk/hybridisovellukset/Week3/context.md

         }
     />
     ```

 15. Test the app.
 When you are logged out and write `/profile` to the address bar, you can't access the profile page
     anymore.
 16. Login, open one of the protected routes and then refresh the page.
 What happens?
 Why?
-16. If you want to automatically redirect to the same page you can use the useLocation hook in ProtectedRoute:
+17. If you want to automatically redirect to the same page you can use the useLocation hook in ProtectedRoute:

     ```tsx
     // ProtectedRoute.tsx
-    import { Navigate, useLocation } from 'react-router-dom';
+    import {Navigate, useLocation} from 'react-router-dom';

     ...
     const location = useLocation();